flexfinRTP/mirrorepo/README.md

 # Mirrorepo

+## Download our Installer or use the Portable application on any Windows Machine

 ## Overview

 Mirrorepo is a tool designed for efficient code file consolidation with real-time updates and monitoring.
 Mirrorepo is ideal for developers who need to maintain a consolidated view of their codebase to prepare code for AI-assisted review.

 ## How To Use
 To convert code files to a single text file: